Erik-orange/teamTreeHouse-React-Basics/README.md

 **Note:**
 * React components return React elements.

+* React - The React top-level API.
+* React DOM - Adds DOM-specific methods.
+* Babel - A JavaScript compiler that lets us use ES6+ in older browsers.

 * Functional Components are also `state`-less functional componets.

 * Class Components are also `state`ful componets.

 * Use double quotes, `" "`, when writing `props` to mirror HTML attributes.

+* React elements are _immutable_.

+* Create-React-Application is a development server that uses WebPack to compile React, JSX, and ES6, and auto-prefixes CSS files.

 * Use curly brackets, `{ }`, when setting numeric values in `props`.
 ```jsx